Seed Grant Program

 • Statement of Objectives: What do you plan to achieve?
 Explain the objective of your project.
 Avoiding unnecessary jargon, identify and explain the methodological approach and the anticipated results.

 • Plan of Work: What is the project timeline?
 Provide a plan for meeting objectives, with an explanation of procedures, activities, risks, timeline, and milestones.
+GANTT charts are encouraged.
 If appropriate, explain the plan for human/animal use and safety.
-For multi-PI proposals, identify the contribution of each PI and provide a clear plan of collaboration.
+For multi-PI proposals, identify the contribution of each investigator and provide a clear plan of collaboration.
 Be sure to distinguish between activities funded by the seed grant program and project for which you will seek external funding.

 4. Selected Bibliography (1 page max).